hug-sch/vse-docs/video_editing/edit/montage/striptypes/scene.rst

    Figure 1: Scene Property

 Scene
    Clicking the icon lets you pick the source scene; e.g. Scene1 from a drop-down.
 With the link/unlink button (X), you can remove the chosen source scene.
 The stripbar becomes red as a visual indication.

 Input
    You can choose between Camera or Sequencer.
-   The original Scene -where this Scene strip came from- could also have a Video Sequencer with content in it.
+The original source Scene - where the content of this scene strip came from - could also have a Video Sequencer with content in it.
 Therefore, the output of that scene could be generated from that Video Sequencer or from the camera/compositor of that scene.

-   In the original scene, you choose the `Post Processing panel <https://docs.blender.org/manual/en/dev/render/output/properties/post_processing.html?highlight=post%20processing%20panel>`_ of the Output Properties.
+   In the source scene, you choose the `Post Processing panel <https://docs.blender.org/manual/en/dev/render/output/properties/post_processing.html?highlight=post%20processing%20panel>`_ of the Output Properties.
    But, of course, it is not a good habit to change that setting from within another scene.
    So, with this input choice, you can choose between the two possibilities.